 The Company's deferred charges include financing and leasing costs.
 Deferred financing costs include legal, structuring and other loan costs incurred by the Company for its financing agreements.
 Deferred financing costs related to the Company's mortgage notes are recorded as an offset to the related liability and amortized over the term of the applicable financing instruments as interest expense.
-Deferred financing costs related to the Company's Consolidated Balance Sheets and amortized over the term of the applicable financing of the applicable financing agreement.
-Deferred leasing costs incurred in connection with new leases, which consist primarily of brokerage commissions, are recorded as a component of Other assets on the Company's Consolidated Balance Sheets and amortized over the term of the applicable financing over the term of the applicable financing of the applicable financing agreement.
+Deferred financing costs related to the Company's credit facilities and its unsecured line of credit are recorded as a component of Other assets on the Company's Consolidated Balance Sheets and amortized over the term of the applicable financing agreement.
 Deferred leasing costs incurred in connection with new leases, which consist primarily of brokerage commissions, are recorded as a component of Other assets on the Company's Consolidated Balance Sheets and amortized over the life of the related lease.